Joz3d/Mosaic-2.4/README.md

 #### Other Lost Mosaic Versions

-If anyone has source code for xmosaic 0.5–0.10, please let me know, as I would love to play with those very early versions.
+If anyone has source code for xmosaic 0.5–0.10, please let me know.
+I would love to see those very early versions.